 Life doesn’t always make sense.
 That troubling truth is on the mind of Solomon as he preaches to us in the Book of Ecclesiastes.

 The Book of Ecclesiastes is one of the most philosophical books in all of Scripture.
 It asks questions that must be answered.
-This introduction sets the stage for our study.

 Authority resides in God above before any one else.
 We would do good to remember that as we sit down after another election.